Public Adoption Bulletin Board

 ii) Always insist on meeting the cat and fosterer first before committing.

 iii) Never allow the person releasing the cat to you to use a transport agency.
 Collect the cat yourself, or arrange for your own transporter.

 iv) Do not release personal information like your home address, occupation or family details over email.
 Scammers are known to break into homes, or steal your identity with this information.

 To post on this board

-Submit your adoption posting here (login required) with a short write-up, photos of the cat/kitten and a contact number or email so potential adopters can contact you directly.
+Submit your adoption posting here (login required) with a short write-up, photos of the cat/kitten, the adoption criteria and a contact number or email so potential adopters can contact you directly.
 All cats above 6 months old must be sterilised and when you post on this board, you warrant that they are.